eptenke/grat/README.md

 * A linux system, needed for print3r
 * slic3r
-* A 3d printer (I have a monoprice mini delta that was gifted to me)
+* A sufficiently large 3d printer (I have a monoprice mini delta that was gifted to me, and it's too small.
+I need to print a larger printer before I could print an arm)
 * A robotic arm.
-Thor or AR2/AR3 are suggested
+Thor or AR2/AR3 are suggested.
+Two of us are starting with a thor and trying to mod it for our purposes

 ### Further Resources